AnnabelleLew/language-corrector/README.md

 print(language_corrector.grammar_checker.basic_grammar_check(text))
 ```

+Make sure that GOOGLE_APPLICATION_CREDENTIALS is set to a file called key.json!

 ## Methods available:
 - `basic_grammar_check()`: returns feedback based on the grammar check
 - `long_suggestion_grammar_check()`: returns a list of each suggestion